EricMaeker/dokuwiki-plugin-pubmed/README.md

 ## Authors and licence

-- Ikuo Obataya wrote this plugin (2007-2016)
+- Plugin based on the Ikuo Obataya pubmed code (2007-2016)
+- Eric Maeker, MD (Fr)
+  - [maekerwebsite]
+  - [maekermail]
+  - Mostly completely rewrote the code
-- Eric Maeker improved this plugins (without integrating new Ikuo code) from 2016 to 2019
+  - from 2016 to 2019
-- Licence : GPLv2
+- Licence : Public-Domain
-- Version : 27 Octobre 2019
+- Version : 01 November 2019

 ## How does it work